 DPDF Student Fellowship Competition

-Providing mid-stage graduate students with support to formulate effective doctoral dissertation proposals
+Providing graduate students with support to formulate effective doctoral dissertation proposals

-The Dissertation Proposal Development Fellowship (DPDF) Student Fellowship Competition is organized to help mid-stage graduate students in the humanities and social sciences formulate effective research proposals through scholarly exchange within interdisciplinary areas of study.
+The Dissertation Proposal Development Fellowship (DPDF) Student Fellowship Competition is organized to help graduate students in the humanities and social sciences formulate effective research proposals through exploratory research and exchanges with other scholars within interdisciplinary areas of study.

-Each year, the program offers dissertation proposal development workshops led by pairs of tenured senior faculty in the US and abroad who define emerging or reinvigorated multidisciplinary research fields.
-These research field directors lead groups of 12 graduate students through two workshops during the fellowship cycle.
-The spring workshop prepares students to undertake summer preliminary research that will inform the design of more robust dissertation research in the future.
-The fall workshop helps students apply their summer research experiences to writing both dissertation and funding proposals.
+Each year, the program offers dissertation proposal development workshops led by pairs of tenured senior faculty who define emerging or reinvigorated interdisciplinary research fields.
+These research field directors lead groups of 12 graduate students through two multi-day workshops during the fellowship cycle.
+The spring workshop helps students focus their research questions and prepare them for summer exploratory research that will inform the design of dissertation proposals.
+The fall workshop helps students apply their summer research experiences to writing dissertation research proposals for their departments or funding agencies.
 Students may apply for up to $5,000 to cover summer research costs.
-Travel and accommodations to attend both workshops are covered by the DPDF Program.
+Travel, accommodations, and meals for both workshops are covered by the DPDF Program.

 Working together with faculty research directors, graduate students design research that will help to shape evolving fields in the humanities and social sciences.
-Additionally, through the program's collaboration with international research institutions, the DPDF creates a space for international as well as domestic network building among fellows.
+All of the program's activities seek to create professional networks that will have value throughout the participants' research careers.

 - Research Fields